Whenever pursuant to this section the court directs expenses to be paid, the expenses shall be paid by the state.

 In any case on appeal the appellate court shall, upon granting permission to proceed in forma pauperis following application in the manner provided in subdivision 3, direct payment of the reasonable expenses incurred in obtaining the record and reproducing the appellate briefs.

 Upon motion, the court may rescind its permission to proceed in forma pauperis if it finds the allegations of poverty contained in the affidavit are untrue, or if, following commencement of the action, the party becomes able to pay the fees, costs and security for the costs.
 In such cases, the court may direct the party to pay to the court administrator any costs allowing the action to proceed.
-The court administrator shall transmit the costs to the commissioner of management and budget for deposit in the state treasury and credit them to the general fund.
+The court administrator shall transmit the costs to the commissioner of finance for deposit in the state treasury and credit them to the general fund.

 Judgment may be rendered for costs at the conclusion of the action as in other cases.
 In the event any person recovers moneys by either settlement or judgment as a result of commencing or defending an action in forma pauperis, the costs deferred and the expenses directed by the court to be paid under this section shall be included in such moneys and shall be paid directly to the court administrator by the opposing party.
-The court administrator shall transmit the costs to the commissioner of management and budget for deposit in the state treasury and credit them to the general fund.
+The court administrator shall transmit the costs to the commissioner of finance for deposit in the state treasury and credit them to the general fund.

 A person who fraudulently invokes the privilege of this section shall be guilty of perjury and shall, upon conviction thereof, be punished as provided in section 609.48.